Private Dinner in Chiang Mai | Authentic Flavors of Myanmar | Viajera en Tailandia

 Located in the San Kamphaeng district, this experience takes place at Bamboo Nest in Sanggadee, a space surrounded by nature on the outskirts of Chiang Mai.

-The setting combines vegetable and fruit gardens, a small pond with fish, and open areas that invite people to spend time together and work at a leisurely pace.
-It is a place designed for everyday life in harmony with the environment, where the rhythms of the day are set by the surrounding nature.
+The setting combines vegetable and fruit gardens, a small pond with fish, and open areas that invite people to socialize and work at a leisurely pace.
+It is a place designed for everyday life in harmony with the environment, where the rhythms of the day are dictated by the surrounding nature.

-This is where the experience with Min & May takes place, using fresh ingredients from the garden and the surrounding area to prepare traditional Burmese dishes.
-The space becomes an open kitchen where the scenery, the food, and the conversation are all part of the same process.
+This is where the experience with Min & May takes place, using fresh ingredients from the garden and the surrounding area to prepare traditional Burmese recipes.
+The space becomes an open kitchen where the landscape, the food, and the conversation are all part of the same process.

 FAQ